VitalijsTickovs/RecSys_Project/content-based_filtering/Exploring correlations between similar groups.md

  The following features do not really have a strong correlation between each other

 'BestPlayers',
+'ComAgeRec',
 'GameWeight',
- 'ComAgeRec',
+'IsReimplementation',
 'Kickstarted',
- 'IsReimplementation',
+'MfgAgeRec',
 'MinPlayers',
- 'MfgAgeRec'
+'ComMaxPlaytime',
+'ComMinPlaytime',
+'MaxPlayers',
+'MfgAgeRec',
+'MfgPlaytime',
+'YearPublished'

 No really big correlation between category features 'Cat:Childrens',